 From Phillip Greenspun’s blog: (Don’t click on it)

 He brings an intersectional lens grounded in social justice praxis to the classroom and is passionate about racial, gender and LGBTQ justice and issues of representation in film.
 Brad believes that the Western film canon is essentially a survey of what bell hooks calls “the imperialist white-supremacist capitalist patriarchy.”
 Any creative work that we do must reckon with this history of oppression, extract from it what serves us, and dismantle and discard what does not.

 So, after you’ve fired up the bulldozer and plowed your way through the SJW word-salad, you are left with a clear mission statement: The job of the modern film critic is to be a propagandist.

 That’s why critics do what they do now.
 It is why you can’t trust them in the least.
 Their job is no longer to try and tell you if a movie is good or not.
-It is inform you of whether or not you should see it.
-Please note this is not the same as speaking to the quality of a movie because its quality doesn’t matter in the least to today’s critics.
+It is to inform you of whether or not you are allowed to see it.

 It is why good movies are getting routinely trashed these days when they aren’t trying to advance SJWism.
 And while critics have so far had indifferent success with promoting godawful films that are rated NPC.
 They have had a great deal of success in damaging good movies.

 Thanks to their efforts Ford Vs Ferrari bombed on its opening weekend and didn’t make much more than $200 million against a budget of $100 million.
-It deserved to win as much as Ken Miles did and was just as cheated by the little men who know that they are little men.
+It deserved to win as much as Ken Miles did and was just as cheated by the little men who knew that they were little men.